Coding4Glory/modneo-confman/README.md

         ---configurations.
 This setting defines if following options are
         ---considered.
 Possible options are 'symlink' and 'rename', defaults to
         ---'symlink' on linux and 'rename' on Windows.
+        ---Autoload directories like ftplugin will allways use rename strategy
         ---@type Modneo.ConfmanStrategy
         strategy = 'symlink',
         ---The suffix to add to disabled files if the strategy is set to rename